Milwaukee Employment Attorney

 Attorney Quindel serves as one of Senator Tammy Baldwin’s appointees on a six-member Federal Nominating Commission established to advise Senators Baldwin and Johnson on filling vacant federal judgeships in Wisconsin.

-Ms. Quindel serves as a Legal Coordinator for Wisconsin Election Protection, a coalition of organizations defending voting rights and monitoring election practices and polling places.
+Attorney Quindel also serves on the Legal Coordinating Committee for Wisconsin Election Protection, a coalition of organizations defending voting rights and monitoring election practices and polling places.

-A graduate of the University of Wisconsin-Madison, Ms. Quindel holds a Masters degree from Harvard University and received her law degree from Northeastern University.
-She is a co-founder and member of the Wisconsin Employment Lawyers Association and has served on the boards of the Wisconsin Bar’s Labor and Employment Section and the Wisconsin Chapter of the Labor and Employment Relations Association.
+Attorney Quindel is a co-founder and member of the Wisconsin Employment Lawyers Association and has served on the boards of the Wisconsin Bar’s Labor and Employment Section and the Wisconsin Chapter of the Labor and Employment Relations Association.